 The night that I played with him was very memorable for me.
 The show occurred during the month of Ramadan which meant that I was fasting from dawn to dusk.
 After a day of not eating or drinking water, I had to find the intense energy to play music Nigerian style.
 When Nigerians play music it can be a test of endurance.
 I once saw Fela Kuti play from 9pm-2am without a break!
 Lucky for me, being a Caribbean musician means learning how to play Carnival style which is also an endurance test.

+The band started at 9pm and played two sets without the Chief, as the late arriving African crowd warmed up.
+After midnight, we took the stage and started to play a Highlife groove while some beautiful girls spread a path of rose petals from the dressing room to the stage.
 The crowd began to stir when the Chief emerged in full royal regalia complete with a real leopard skin cape.
 One of the girls handed him his flaming red guitar when he reached the edge of the stage.
 The Chief looked to the band and then launched us into the stratosphere of African funkiness.
 We played until the band's groove reached a plateau that allowed the Chief to begin his famous "praise singing".

 Praise singing is a Nigerian tradition.
 The praise-singer will call on stage community leaders, elders, politicians, and party hosts to literally sing their praises.
 The singer draws upon diverse and complex knowledge about family names and reputations, historic poetry and epic tales, and geography and regional folklore to create relevant stories or admiration that honor the addressee.